BlockchainCommons/www.blockchaincommons.com/projects.md

 ## Gordian Reference Projects

-_Reference projects demonstrate the self-sovereign approach of the Gordian principles, highlighting Independence, Privacy, Resilience, and Openness, and demonstrate the use of the Blockchain Commons specifications._
+_Reference projects demonstrate the self-sovereign approach of the Gordian principles, highlighting Independence, Privacy, Resilience, and Openness, and display the use of the Blockchain Commons specifications._

 <a href="images/projects/gordian-logo-white.png"><img src="images/projects/gordian-logo-white.png" align="right" border="1" width="400"></a>
 ### The Core Gordian System (web + iOS)